 Tropical depression likely to form within 48 hours, affect eastern Caribbean by Friday

-That system, located roughly 1,100 miles east of the far eastern Caribbean, has a 70% chance of developing in the next two days and an 80% chance in the next seven days, according to the National Hurricane Center’s 2 p.m.
+That system, located a little over 1,000 miles east of the far eastern Caribbean, has a 70% chance of developing in the next two days and an 80% chance in the next seven days as it moves across the central and western tropical Atlantic, according to the National Hurricane Center’s 8 p.m.
 Eastern time advisory.

 The current forecast and models have the system eventually curving northwest away from Florida, but the islands of the far eastern Caribbean, such as the Lesser Antilles, could be affected.